Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets

 \subsection{Convolutional ResNets}

-In this section, we extend the main results of \cite{pelux2020sde} to the setting of convolutional residual neural networks (CNN).
+We extend the main results of \cite{pelux2020sde} to the more general setting of convolutional neural networks (CNNs).
 Such extension relies on the equivalence between convolutional transformations (either at a given position, or over all positions) and specific forms of matrix multiplication.
-We restrict our attention to 2D convolutions and square filters for simplicity of exposition, everything carries over to the more general settings with the intuitive modifications.
-Convolutional neural networks are best described by keeping the features, height and width dimensions separated, in which case $\xdt_t$ is a three-dimensional tensor.
-This does not cause issues: we can always consider the vectorization $\vect(\xdt_t)$ which allows us to refer to definitions and results of \cref{sec:preliminaries_diffusion}, as we did for instance in \cref{ass:diffusion_parameters} for $W_t$.
+For the sake of simplicity and clarity in exposition, we present our results for 2D convolutions and square filters.
+Analogous results follow in the more general setting.
+CNNs are best described by keeping the features, height and width dimensions separated, in which case $\xdt_t$ is a three-dimensional tensor.
+This does not cause issues to our analysis, since we can consider the vectorization $\vect(\xdt_t)$ which allows us to refer to definitions and results of \cref{sec:preliminaries_diffusion}.
 We denote the input image to the convolutional neural network and its layers with $\xdt_t$, $t=0,\Dt,\dots,T$.
 As before $\xdt_t$ needs to be of fixed dimensionality: $\xdt_t \in \R^{U \times V \times D}$, $D$ being the number of channels, and $U$ and $V$ being respectively the height and the width.